scrapy/scrapy/scrapy/trunk/docs/proposed/tutorial.rst

 if not see :ref:`intro-install`.

 We are going to use `Open directory project (dmoz) <http://www.dmoz.org/>`_ as our example domain to scrape.

+This tutorial will introduce you to this tasks:

+* Creating a project
+* Defining the Items you will extract
+* Writing a spider to crawl a site and extract Items
+* Write an Item Pipeline to store the extracted Items

 Creating a project
 ==================